chrisib/EuroPi/software/contrib/pams.md

 | `k2`          | Scroll through allowed values for the current menu item           |
 | `cv1` - `cv6` | Output signals.
 Configuration is explained below                  |

-## External CV Routing

-The input signal to `ain` can be configured to control many parameters of the system.
-A value of 0V is the equivalent of choosing the first item from the available menu and 12V is the equivalent of choosing the last item in the menu.

-There is digital attenuation/gain via the `AIN > Gain` menu option.
-This sets the percentage of the input signal that is passed to settings listenting to `ain`.

-For example, if your modulation source can only output up to 5V you should set the gain to `12.0 / 5.0 * 100.0 = 240%`.
-This will allow the modulation source to fully sweep the range of options available.

 ## Menu Navigation

 Rotate `k1` to scroll through the current menu.
 Pressing and holding `b2` for 0.5s will